Episode 10: Jason Stein and Brehan Crawford

 Jason Stein 04:49

-Well, it was through my, my, my postgraduate training.
+Well, it was through my postgraduate training.
 So my mentor, Dr. Hunter Frou Hoff was really well known in the Chinese medicine world for doing some research around complex chronic Ali microbial infections, which is exactly what Lyme disease is.
-There's one signature bacteria Borrelia that or family of bacteria called Berea that kind of, you can't have Lyme without Borrelia.
+There’s one signature bacteria Borrelia that or family of bacteria called Berea that kind of, you can’t have Lyme without Borrelia.
 But you rarely have Lyme with only Borrelia, you oftentimes will get other bacterial, viral, and fungal infections that come along at the same time.
-And so this is very similar in some respects to some classical parasite ish infections that are documented in in China.
-And so he translated some of the old texts about that, and tried putting those clinical methods into practice with chronic lyme patients and found that they are quite effective in some ways.
-And so I just got a lot of clinical experience with that when I was studying with him and have pursued that as my, my main, specialty and practice.
+And so this is very similar in some respects to some classical parasite-ish infections that are documented in China.
+And so he translated some of the old texts about that, and tried putting those clinical methods into practice with chronic Lyme patients and found that they are quite effective in some ways.
+And so I just got a lot of clinical experience with that when I was studying with him and have pursued that as my main, speciality and practice.

 Jason Stein 06:37

 Great.
 And so one of the reasons that I wanted to invite you on the podcast is social media, like social media is this headache for most practitioners, and they dabble and often they hate it.
 And, and, like, I noticed this, this weird thing that happened, where you have a couple 100 people on Instagram, and you have, I’ve seen you on some YouTube videos, there are some things out there, and they’re just the numbers were just a little stagnant.
 And I went over to tick tock, and you have over 150,000 subscribers on TikTok, yeah, yeah, that’s somewhere.
 So it’s around there right now.
 I think, yeah.